• Skip to primary navigation

 Steps in making the dough in the food processor.

-1. I decided today to use the daisy disk with my cookie press.
-So, after assembling the bottom of the cookie press with the disk, I used a small ice cream scoop to add the dough to the cylinder.
+1. Today, I decided to use the daisy disk with my cookie press.
+So, after assembling the bottom of the cookie press with the decorative disk, I used a small ice cream scoop to add the dough to the tube of the cookie press.

 Adding dough to the cookie press

 1. One important thing when making these crackers and spritz cookies is to use an unlined, ungreased baking sheet.
+This means that you shouldn't use parchment paper on the baking sheet.
 The reason is that this is necessary for the dough to stick and form the crackers.
-The cooked crackers won’t stick because of the amount of butter in the dough.
+The cooked crackers won't stick because of the amount of butter in the dough.

 Therefore, I used a large, unlined, ungreased baking sheet to spritz the dough.
 The crackers don't rise much at all.
 Therefore, I placed them about an inch or two apart.
 I could fit 24 Southern Cheese Spritz Crackers on the baking sheet.